 Many horticulturists are managers or self-employed therefore need business acumen as well as horticultural skills; we have designed the course with this in mind.

-Year 1 introduces you to the diverse world of horticulture where the focus is on learning core horticultural skills and the science which underpins them.
+Introduces you to the diverse world of horticulture where the focus is on learning core horticultural skills and the science which underpins them.
 Our students are provided with training in plant cultivation and knowledge and they learn about the influence of the many environmental conditions required to grow plants.
 You will learn how to germinate and grow seedlings, take cuttings and propagate them, and also learn a range of horticultural skills such as pruning, training and planting of trees, shrubs, perennials, bulbs, and bedding plants.
 Study of soil science ensures a good understanding of the role and importance of growing substrates, and you will also learn about plant pests, diseases, and weeds.
 In addition, you will receive instruction and get plenty of practice time on many types of horticulture machinery and tools.
 Learning how to work safely with this machinery, troubleshoot, and carry out preventative maintenance are important work skills.
 You also will learn about laws regulating the use of chemicals in the environment including how to calibrate knapsack equipment, apply sprays correctly, and how to handle, store and dispose of plant protection products to ensure that the environment is protected.

-In Year 2, along with a semester-long work placement, you will specialise in a specific area of horticulture by selecting one major elective from the following list: Landscape Design, Nursery Stock Production, Sustainable Food Production, Sportsturf Science, and Lab Skills for Plant Micropropagation.
+Along with a semester-long work placement, you will specialise in a specific area of horticulture by selecting one major elective from the following list: Landscape Design, Nursery Stock Production, Sustainable Food Production, Sportsturf Science, and Lab Skills for Plant Micropropagation.
 You will also learn how to maintain and enhance biodiversity in horticultural settings, and further the plant knowledge gained in year 1 to a stage where you can confidently select the right plant, for the right place.

-In Year 3 you will research a horticulture subject of personal interest using our extensive research facilities and expertise, while our hort-themed business modules ensure you have the entrepreneurial knowledge to further enhance your employment prospects.
+You will research a horticulture subject of personal interest using our extensive research facilities and expertise, while our hort-themed business modules ensure you have the entrepreneurial knowledge to further enhance your employment prospects.
 You can revisit the major module list from year 2 and choose an additional major stream of study.
 In the final semester, you complete your research project and an Arboriculture module will teach you to care for amenity trees.
 In the last semester, you can choose two minor electives from a comprehensive list which includes: Garden Centre Operation and Management, Greenkeeping, Fruit Production, Social and Therapeutic Horticulture, Computer Aided Design, Floristry, and Beekeeping and Pollination Studies.

 |Semester 1||Semester 2|